Bridging the Gap between Continuous and Informative Discrete Representations by Random Product Quantization: Experiments

 \subsection{Verification Experiments}

 Since PQ and RPQ discretization partition speech representations into multiple subspaces, ensuring strict alignment among multiple discrete representations during subsequent fusion is crucial.
 Therefore, no deduplication or BPE subword modeling was applied to the discrete token sequences.
 To verify that the performance improvement of PQ and RPQ over the baseline is not merely due to skipping the deduplication and BPE steps, and to investigate the impact of these steps on experimental results, this section presents a comparative study on the mixed dataset.
 Specifically, we examine whether K-means discretization in the baseline approach applies deduplication and BPE to the input discrete token sequences.
 As shown in \autoref{tab:bpe}, the CER and WER results on the test-clean, test-other, and test-1h sets are highly similar, indicating that deduplication and BPE have minimal impact on the performance of ASR.
-Additionally, the average length of input discrete token sequences in \autoref{tab:bpe} show that while deduplication and BPE do not directly enhance downstream task performance, they reduce the average input sequence length by 19.7\%, thereby improving computational efficiency.

 In PQ and RPQ discretization experiments, handling multiple discrete unit sequences simultaneously increases the number of model updates per batch.
 This causes the learning rate curve to peak earlier, leading to worse performance.
 To align the peak position of the learning rate curve more closely, we adjust the warmup\_steps parameter in the PQ experiment.
 As shown in \autoref{tab:warmup}, the best performance is achieved with warmup\_steps=30k, where the learning rate peak occurs around epoch 16, similar to the baseline K-means experiment.
-In contrast, with warmup\_steps=5k or 10k, the peak appears too early, causing the learning rate to rise rapidly before the model has sufficiently converged, leading to unstable training.
+In contrast, with warmup\_steps=5k or 10k, the peak appears too early, causing the learning rate to rise rapidly before the model has sufficiently converged, leading to unstable training. {